 Why not consider becoming an RDA coach and volunteer your experience and time to help make a difference in the lives of others.

-You can commence your training at the age of 16 whilst working towards our level O certification.
+You can commence your training at the age of 16 whilst working towards a Level O certification.

 Our RDA Coaching program is nationally accredited by the Australian Sports Commission.